The foundational playbook for Founders to create the next

 We applaud your decision to launch an impact-focused startup.
 The world needs more founders like you.

-Your aim is to do the world some good.
-How can this possibly fail?
 Doing good seems like a premise everyone can get behind.
 Setting out to help the world gives us warm fuzzy feelings, but your good intentions won’t necessarily lead to a healthy, self-sustaining business.
 According to CB Insights, the top two reasons why startups fail are related:

 This guide is intended for Impact entrepreneurs who want to maximize their impact and success.
 It’s for those who are ready to create lasting impact by transforming our world.
 The world is crying out for successful, passionate, impact-minded people.
 This guide offers a proven process to create a sustainable impact startup.
 It’s not done by following a ‘fill-in-the-blanks’ template; It is a foundational framework of proven principles, processes, tools, and mindsets that need to be embedded into your startup (and yourself!) from day one.